 For learners that prefer a more traditional approach to learning grammar, Stefano has also provided free grammar lessons on his website.
 These lessons all contain links to the relevant audio lessons in the Ripeti Con Me course.

 I tried out this course with zero knowledge of Italian and within a few days was able to figure out some different verb forms and gender usage.
 More importantly, I found myself able to say full sentences and be able to substitute in and out various pieces to express different meanings.

 Neither Glossika nor Ripeti Con Me is the flashiest or most exciting course.
 There are no games, points, or any of that extra stuff.
 You’ll have to be self-motivated to really keep up with it.

 That said, it’s not difficult to do a bit each day.

 Using Ripeti Con Me

 Lessons last approximately 30 minutes and you’re meant to complete one lesson each day.
-Currently, there are 45 lessons for sale but new lessons have already been designed and will continue to be added.
+Currently, there are 215 lessons available but additional lessons have already been designed and will continue to be added.
 In each lesson, there are 30 sentences for you to learn.